Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: , ,

 Black Hood #19 (MLJ, 1946)

-But the end of the character's own series with Black Hood #19 contains an interesting and clear-cut early example of a comic book reboot.
-Due to the machinations of a criminal, a police sergeant was able to unmask Black Hood and reveal his identity.
+But the end of the character's own series with #19 contains an interesting and clear-cut early example of a comic book reboot.
+Due to the machinations of a criminal, a police sergeant was able to unmask the hero and reveal his identity.
 Once his alter ego becomes known, the Black Hood (aka Kip Burland) makes an interesting move — he decides to reboot himself in his real identity as Burland and launch the Black Hood Detective Agency — becoming a private investigator.
-The change stuck, and although the Black Hood series ends with this issue, he continues as Kip Burland of the Black Hood Detective Agency in a handful of Pep Comics stories afterward.
+The change stuck, and although the Black Hood series ends with this issue, he continues as Kip Burland of the Black Hood Detective Agency for two issues in Pep Comics stories afterward.

-It's a historically interesting move that seems to be foreshadowed by the tenor of the issues leading up to the series and would seem to indicate that MLJ anticipated the rise of other genres in the comic book industry of the post-WW2 era.
-There are several of these available in today's session of the 2021 July 4-5 Sunday & Monday Comic Books Select Auction #122127 from Heritage Auctions:
+Despite the fact that even the rebooted Black Hood didn't last long, it's a historically interesting move that seems to be foreshadowed by the tenor of the issues leading up to the series and would seem to indicate that MLJ anticipated the rise of other genres in the comic book industry of the post-WW2 era.
+Perhaps the earliest example of a superhero reboot,

 Heritage Sponsored